lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 from the observer, and at a phase angle (the angle Sun-object-Earth) of 0 degrees.
 Absolute magnitudes are derived by correcting for distance, fitting a function to the relationship between absolute magnitude and phase, and evaluating the function at a phase of 0 deg.
-The results of phase-curve fits in each of the LSST's six filters, ugrizy, are stored in the ``SSObject`` table.
+During the LSST survey, the results of phase-curve fits in each of the LSST's six filters, ugrizy, are stored in the ``SSObject`` table.
+However, the DP0.3 tables contain only four filters, griz.

 TAP and ADQL